 The franchise officially moved away from Boston to begin its tenure in Washington.
 Before the team took on the Native American profile logo, it was known as the Boston Braves and played at Fenway Park.

 Washington's logo had a yellow circle around the profile, similar to the current look.
 But for seven years in the 1950s, the ring went missing.

 In the early 1960s the uniform had a simplistic look, without much flare, except for a feather decal that ran down the center line of the helmet.

 For the first time in its Washington tenure, the team ditched the profile logo for a white-and-gold spear and feather.

 Hall of Fame coach Vince Lombardi was head coach in Washington for one season in 1969.
 He led the team to its first winning season in 14 years.

-Lombardi also advocated for a logo change away from the spear to an R, similar to the G worn by his former team, the Green Bay Packers.
+Lombardi also advocated for a logo change away from the spear to an R, similar to the G worn by his former team, the Packers.
 His vision became a reality for the 1970 season, just before his death in September of that year.

 Native American activists have been asking Washington to change its nickname since the early 1970s.
 Current owner Dan Snyder told USA Today in 2013 he would "never change the name."
-That stance changed in the summer of 2020, when investors threatened to end their relationships with the team if it did not change its nickname.
+That stance changed in the summer of 2020, when investors threatened to end their relationships with the team if it did not change it.

 The 2019 season was the last time Washington used any Native American imagery for its logo.